jupyterj0nes/sabonis/README.md

 </div>

 ---
-Sabonis provides a way of quicly parsing EVTX, proxy and PCAP files and extracting just the information related to lateral movements.
+Sabonis provides a way of quickly parsing EVTX, proxy and PCAP files and extracting just the information related to lateral movements.
 It also has the ability of loading all this information into a Neo4J database.
 This not only provides a graphic and easy-going way of investigating an incident, but also allows incident handlers to make use of the powerful graph database language "Cypher"

 ## Features